wnchan/tp/docs/UserGuide.md

 - **Extraneous Parameters**: These are additional or unnecessary parameters given in a command that do not affect its execution but are not required for the command to function properly.

-- **GUI (Graphical User Interface)**: A type of user interface that allows users to interact with electronic devices through graphical icons and visual indicators, as opposed to text-based interfaces, typed command labels, or text navigation.
+- **GUI (Graphical User Interface)**: A type of user interface that allows you to interact with electronic devices through graphical icons and visual indicators, as opposed to text-based interfaces, typed command labels, or text navigation.

-- **Home Folder**: In computing, this is a personal directory assigned to a user in a file system, where they store personal files, settings, and configurations.
+- **Home Folder**: In computing, this is a personal directory assigned to you in a file system, where they store personal files, settings, and configurations.

 - **Issue (GitHub)**: A feature in GitHub used to track ideas, enhancements, tasks, or bugs for work on GitHub projects.